docable-courses/ACC-CSC151/ch7/lecture.md

 ## Command Line Arguments

 So far, we have ignored the part of the main heading that has `String [] args`.
-You should already know that this is a String array.
-Args is short for arguments.
+You should already know that this is a String array. `args` is short for arguments.
 Any input from the command line will be broken up by pace and saved into the args string array.

 You can simulate command line arguments through Eclipse (under Run).

 ## Exception Handling